DieWaldfee/Enphase-IQ-Gateway-access/JS/README.md

 iobroker fix
 ```

+**Why install in the subfolder?**
-Why in the subfolder? -> the installed modules are only avaiable for the javascript adapter.
-This prevents mismatch with other adapters.
+- The modules are installed only for the JavaScript adapter.
+- This isolation prevents version conflicts with other adapters and keeps dependencies clean.

 ---